 - SOCY 606 Social Inequality and Social Policy

-Study concentration courses – 5 courses (15 credits).
-Ph.D. students in all concentrations except economics and policy history, are required to take a relevant economics course as part of their 5 track courses or 2 electives.
+Study specialization courses – 5 courses (15 credits).
+Ph.D. students in all specializations except economics and policy history, are required to take a relevant economics course as part of their 5 track courses or 2 electives.

 - Educational Policy

 - Evaluation and Analytical Methods

 - Policy History